 Hence, favourable factors for ionic bond formation are as follows:

 (ii) High electron gain enthalpy (Δeg H) of a non-metal atom.

 (iii) High lattice energy of the compound formed.

-Ques 4.7: Discuss the shape of the following molecules using the VSEPR model:
+Ques 4.7: Discuss the shape of the following molecules using the VESPR model: